-His plan saw him 22,000 jobs - adding half of the board - replacing older planes with modern jets and eliminate unprofitable routes.
-One of John King's successor, Martin Broughton, said: "Lord King changed the business from a position of state-owned weakness to one of financial dominance and international renown as a pioneer privatized carrier."
+His plan saw him 22,000 jobs - adding half of the board - replacing older planes with modern jets and eliminating unprofitable routes.
+One of John King's successors, Martin Broughton, said: "Lord King changed the business from a position of state-owned weakness to one of financial dominance and international renown as a pioneer privatized carrier."

 So, through leadership and communication, and the concept of change management, he guided the business through a troublesome time and turned British Airways into a successful business.

-In 1997, Netflix came up with the gargantuan media-services.
-Earlier, this version offered consumers subscriptions to have movies posted through mails.
-This meant they eluded the late fees which customary movie rental business imposed upon clients.
+In 1997, Netflix came up with the gargantuan media services.
+Earlier, this version offered consumers subscriptions to have movies posted through the mail.
+This meant they eluded the late fees which customary movie rental businesses imposed upon clients.

 Netflix introduced change management into its business to meet the expectations of the clients that would prefer watching the content online.

 Netflix on iPad - With the digital environment growing around the world rapidly, there was a massive drop in subscription numbers and stock figures.
 After surviving the drop, Netflix subscribers grew from 23 million in 2011 to over 137 million in 2018 with the transformation by change management.

 Lego's regeneration has seen its transformation considered the greatest modification in corporate history.
 From 1932 to 1998, Lego had never experienced a loss.
 By 2003, this business started experiencing a downfall, and it was an entirely different story.